JSC0DE/k8s-test-container/README.md

-# k8s-test-container
+# kubeshooter

-This test container has a set of tools used for trouble shooting.
+Trouble shooting tools in a container.